-The following hardware components can be hot swapped:
+The following components can be hot swapped:

-- Backup power supply
+- Backup power supplies

-- Backup power supply connector cables
+- Power supply connector cables

 - SFPs

-For instructions on hot swapping backup power supplies, refer to Chapter 3, "Mounting OS6400 Switches."
-For instructions on hot swapping combo connector SFPs, refer to the instruction card provided with the SFP product.
+Note.
+For instructions on hot swapping backup power supplies, refer to Chapter 3, "Mounting OS6250 Switches" For instructions on hot swapping combo connector SFPs, refer to the instruction card provided with the SFP.